leethomason/OpenSaber/readme.md

 This is useful, and convention for almost all saber designs, but a little weird.
 For it to work (safely) for case #1, the grounded sleeve of the recharge port should be isolated from "true ground" and the case of the saber.
 You need to be careful with a metal port, or use an insulated plastic one.
-(I went with an insulated plastic one.
-For example: https://www.amazon.com/gp/product/B0147XFIQ6)

 #### 3V or 7V